Frequently Asked Questions (FAQs) are common questions about the community Questions area of the Support Center that are individually addressed.

 If you have a question to add to the list, contact us.

-Statistics say that most of the information we exchange (at least 65%) is "trapped" inside of emails, IMs, and side conversations.
+Statistics insist that most of the information we exchange (at least 65%) is "trapped" inside of emails, IMs, and side conversations.
 Openly sharing knowledge within a focused community can save everyone the time and headache of being asked, or answering, the same questions over and over again.
 Now there is a way to pull that information out into the open so others can benefit.
 Questions is the answer!

 For some time, CollegeSource has been seeking a better platform for empowering the user community to better communicate and to share their challenges and experiences in a powerful, yet easy, way.
 Our hope is that Questions will become the primary space for users to interact and share knowledge.
 Using this powerful tool, some of the most common and interesting questions that our software users pose can be preserved along with their community-provided and vetted answers.

-No, Questions does not replace OWL.
+No, community Questions does not replace OWL.
 Issues submitted through OWL will continue to get a timely response from CollegeSource staff.
 Questions asked in Questions are posed in an open (not confidential) community discussion and may or may not receive a response from CollegeSource staff.
 For that matter, there may be no response from the community and/or no response may be timely, but we hope that the usefulness of the tool and the networking potential will draw a number of invested users into the space to help each other out.
 While CollegeSource staff will monitor Questions, we are not committed to answering questions there.
 Users needing answers directly from the CollegeSource staff should submit their question to the OWL instead of (or in addition to) Questions.
 Simply put, the OWL guarantees a timely answer from CollegeSource staff; Questions (hopefully) produces answers from the community.
 And community answers will typically be broader and more experience-based ,in the aggregate, than staff answers.

 In the upper-right hand corner of each page, you will see a Watch button () that looks like an eye.
 Next to it is the prompt to "Watch" or "Unwatch" the page you are currently viewing.
 When watching a page, you will receive email notifications of all activity, including the detail of any voting, comments, etc. From the main Questions page, you can choose to watch/unwatch all questions.
 Alternately, you can just choose to just watch for activity on individual questions by clicking on a question and toggling the watch/unwatch icon.